thapliyalatul19/ProFlow-Agent/README.md

 **An intelligent multi-agent system that automates executive productivity tasks**

+> Built by Atul Thapliyal for the Google Agentic AI Course Capstone Project
+> November 2025

+---

+## 🎯 Why ProFlow?

+As a Senior Managing Consultant at IBM, I spend an embarrassing amount of time on:
+- Email triage (easily 1-2 hours/day)
+- Calendar tetris (finding meeting times across timezones)
+- Pre-meeting prep (digging through old emails and docs)

+After 12+ years in consulting, I finally decided to automate this.
+ProFlow is my solution.

+**Personal goal**: Save 3-4 hours per week on administrative overhead so I can focus on actual client work and strategic thinking.

+---

 ## What is ProFlow?

 ProFlow is an AI-powered executive assistant that helps busy professionals by: